aws-solutions-library-samples/guidance-for-continuous-data-migration-from-apache-cassandra-to-amazon-keyspaces/README.md

-# Guidance for Apache Cassandra migration to Amazon Keyspaces using Amazon MSK dual writes
+# Guidance for Continuous Data Migration from Apache Cassandra to Amazon Keyspaces

 ## Table of Content